speedandfunction/starter-kit-marketing/README.md

 - [ ] **Update the Express.js session secret.** The secret is set to `undefined` initially in the `modules/@apostrophecms/express/index.js` file.
 You should update this to a unique string.
 - [ ] **Decide if you want hot reloading on.** This starter kit uses nodemon to restart the app when files are changed.
 In `modules/@apostrophecms/asset/index.js` there is an option enabled to refresh the browser on restart.
 If you like this, do nothing.
 If you don't, remove the option or set it to `false`.
 The option has no effect when the app is in production.

-## Apostrophecms module extensions
+## ApostropheCMS module extensions
-The below Apostrophecms extensions have been included within this theme's main apostrophecms `app.js` file.
+The below ApostropheCMS extensions have been included within this theme's main ApostropheCMS `app.js` file.

 - [ ] **@apostrophecms/form.** Allows editors to create their own forms for gathering and delivering user input.
 (View extension - https://apostrophecms.com/extensions/form-builder-3-x)